zachreborn/jzadventures.github.io/content/homepage/wedding_details.md

 We're getting married!
 It's going to be a blast, so you had best **save the date!**

+##### Kids Policy
+We love kids, but we're keeping this event adults only.
+We hope you'll understand.
+We want to make sure everyone is able to kick back, relax, and have a good time.
+Consider it a mini-vacation from the kids!

 ##### Date
 Saturday, October 5th, 2024